A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: DFT results for the supercell

 We focus on one particular Tc/Si heterostructure with a relatively small crystal lattice mismatch that has been also thoroughly characterized experimentally \cite{PhysRevB.74.205326} - the contact between the \enquote{upright-standing}-configuration surface of the crystalline Tc and hydrogen-passivated 1x2 reconstructed (100) Si surface, shown in Fig. \ref{fig:slab}.

-All computations in this work are performed for a slab model containing 16 atomic layers of Si and two molecular layers of Tc.
+All computations in this work are performed for a supercell containing 16 atomic layers of Si and two molecular layers of Tc.
 We need at least two molecular layers to simulate accurately the electronic environment for the Tc molecules at the interface.
 A single layer would be the surface layer \cite{Morisaki2014}.

 The atomic coordinates have been obtained from the geometry optimization within DFT with a plane-wave basis set and norm-conservative pseudo-potentials \cite{Hamann, PseudoDojo}.
 The computations were performed using Quantum Espresso, the plane-wave DFT software \cite{Giannozzi_2017, QE}.
 The dispersion forces, responsible for the physisorption of Tc on the Si surface, are introduced in the model via the non-local exchange-correlation functional vdW-DF2-C09 \cite{C09}.
 The computations have been performed on the 4x3x1 Monkhorst-Pack k-space grid, using a kinetic energy cutoff of 80 Ry for wavefunctions and 320 Ry for charge densities.
-These choices are justified by a series of convergence tests (see Supplementary info).
+These choices are justified by a series of convergence tests (see Supplementary materials, Section 1).
 For the geometry optimization, we used the use Broyden-Fletcher-Goldfarb-Shanno quasi-newton algorithm with variable cell parameters.
 The system is periodic only in two in-plane dimensions.
 The effect of the periodic boundary conditions in the third dimension was canceled by the dipole correction \cite{PhysRevB.59.12301}.

 The 1x2 reconstructed Si(100) surface has a rectangular unit cell with lateral sizes of $\sqrt{2} a_{Si}$ and $(\sqrt{2} / 2) a_{Si} $ along the axes $[110]$ and $[\bar{1}10]$ respectively, where $a_{Si}$ is the lattice constant of bulk Si.
 The minimal unit cell spans giving the best match of sublattices are $1 \times 2$ for Tc and $1 \times 3$ for Si, shown schematically in Fig. \ref{fig:slab}.
 In order to estimate the mismatch, we take the lattice constants reported in the literature $a_{Si} = 5.4$ \AA\ for Si and $a_{Tc}= 7.9$ \AA\ and $b_{Tc}= 6.03$ \AA\ for Tc, then $\sqrt{2} a_{Si} = 7.64$ \AA\ and $3 \times (\sqrt{2} / 2) a_{Si} = 11.462$ \AA\ that makes the mismatches along each of the axes being $0.26$ \AA\ and $0.6$ \AA.